-Art heist thriller, brooding neo-noir, bombastic action blockbuster and hallucinatory freak-out all at once, Milorad Krstic's dazzling, dizzying curiosity Ruben Brandt, Collector marks a welcome escalation for modern animation.
+Art heist thriller, brooding neo-noir, bombastic action blockbuster and hallucinatory freak-out all at once.
+Milorad Krstic's dazzling, dizzying curiosity Ruben Brandt, Collector marks a welcome escalation for modern animation.
 After suffering repeat nightmares in which paintings by Warhol, Botticelli, Manet and Hopper (to name just a few) transform into malignant apparitions that attack him, renowned psychotherapist Ruben Brandt decides to undergo a unique method of self-treatment: stealing every painting that is afflicting him.
-The wild ride that follows is about as innovative. hypnotic and flat-out entertaining as animation for adults will get. - JF
+The wild ride that follows is about as innovative, hypnotic and flat-out entertaining as animation for adults will get. - JF

-"There are no unintentional strokes on Milorad Krstić's moving canvas Ruben Brandt, Collector, a 2D animated feature so densely ornate with auteuradoring references and eve-popping design, a single viewing would only serve as an insufficient introduction to its bona fide one-of-a-kind panache...
+"There are no unintentional strokes on Milorad Krstić's moving canvas Ruben Brandt, Collector, a 2D animated feature so densely ornate with auteuradoring references and eye-popping design, a single viewing would only serve as an insufficient introduction to its bona fide one-of-a-kind panache...

-Unbounded from all conventions of reality, shapes and colors roam free to form characters with a varying number of eyes, flat bodies, sharp-edged faces, and a potpourri of distorted features in unnatural shades a graphic syllabus on art history encased counted as one of the decade's best and most wildly original animated triumphs and one of this awards season's most unforgivable snubs.
-Time, the most reliable judge when it comes to art, will give Milorad Krstić his due praise."
+Unbounded from all conventions of reality, shapes and colors roam free to form characters with a varying number of eyes, flat bodies, sharp-edged faces, and a potpourri of distorted features in unnatural shades...

+[It's] a glorious cinephile's playlist and a graphic syllabus on art history encased in a thriller.
+As such, it merits being counted as one of the decade's best and most wildly original animated triumphs and one of this awards season's most unforgivable snubs.
+Time, the most reliable judge when it comes to art. will give Milorad Krstić his due praise." - Carlos Aguilar, The Playlist